awsdocs/aws-snowball-developer-guide/doc_source/getting-started-connect.md

 --------

 This guide is for the Snowball Edge\.
-If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.
+If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](https://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Connect to Your Local Network<a name="getting-started-connect"></a>

-In this procedure, you connect the AWS Snowball Edge device to your local network\.
+Using the following procedure, you connect the AWS Snowball Edge device to your local network\.
 The device doesn't need to be connected to the internet\.
 The device has three doors, a front, a back, and a top\.

 **To connect the device to your network**